arangodb/docs/3.6/programs-starter-options.md

 - `--cluster.start-coordinator=bool`

-This indicates whether or not a coordinator instance should be started (default true).
+This indicates whether or not a Coordinator instance should be started (default true).

 - `--cluster.start-dbserver=bool`

-This indicates whether or not a DB server instance should be started (default true).
+This indicates whether or not a DB-Server instance should be started (default true).

 - `--server.rr=path`